Contact Us for a Free Consultation (213) 542-0979

 Possession of an Assault Weapon

-A lot of times it's not the assault weapon we're thinking about, it's a weapon that's been modified that would normally be okay — the trigger pin has been taken out so that the person can just rapid fire the weapon.
+A lot of times, it's not the assault weapon we're thinking about; it's a weapon that's been modified that would normally be okay—the trigger pin has been removed so that the person can rapid-fire the weapon.

-In that circumstance, they can file possession of an assault weapon under California Penal Code Section 30600, the person's looking at a mandatory minimum, and then whatever other crimes might be charged related to that seizure of that weapon — a lot of times they're finding assault weapons inside people's home when they execute a search warrant.
+In that circumstance, they can file possession of an assault weapon under California Penal Code Section 30600; the people looking at a mandatory minimum, and then whatever other crimes might be charged related to that seizure of that weapon — a lot of times, they're finding assault weapons inside people's home when they execute a search warrant.

-So, right now weapons are not a good thing to be caught with.
-There's a lot of people who have been charged with felonies before who are being caught with weapons in their possession who are being charged with an ex-con with a gun and other serious offenses.
-If they've got any type of a prior strike, their sentences are being doubled-up and they are looking at multiple years in prison.
+So, right now, weapons are not a good thing to be caught with.
+There are a lot of people who have been charged with felonies before who are being caught with weapons in their possession and who are being accused of an ex-con with a gun and other serious offenses.
+If they've got any prior strike, their sentences are being doubled, and they look at multiple years in prison.

 So, with the state of guns in Los Angeles, it is not a time to be caught with a gun.
-It is not a time to be caught using a gun in Los Angeles County because the prosecutors and judges are very serious about it.
-Right now, every single felony — even some misdemeanors — they are forcing people to tell whether or not they've got any guns registered to their name.
+It is not a time to be seen using a firearm in Los Angeles County because the prosecutors and judges are very serious about it.
+Right now, for every single felony — even some misdemeanors — they are forcing people to tell whether or not they've got any guns registered to their name.

 Proposition 63 – Filing Our Gun Forms

 They're forcing people to destroy guns.
-To monitor anybody who gets a felony is going to be in a position to lose their gun and lose their gun rights and potentially be sent to prison, so you want to be real careful when you're filling out the Proposition 63 form not to make a mistake, because if you do, they're going to have a hearing and if you're on probation, you could violate your probation and you could be sent to prison before you even start to serve your sentence.
+To monitor anybody who gets a felony is going to be in a position to lose their weapon and lose their gun rights and potentially be sent to prison, so you want to be real careful when you're filling out the Proposition 63 form not to make a mistake because if you do, they're going to have a hearing.
+If you're on probation, you could violate your probation and be sent to prison before you even start serving your sentence.

-Guns are serious business and you have to make sure that you treat it accordingly.
+Guns are serious business, and you have to make sure that you treat them accordingly.
 The consequences of illegal gun possession in California can be severe.

 Menu